Möglichkeiten der Darmkrebs-Vorsorge: Was ist das Richtige für mich?

 Visual Tests

-In this procedure, a tube with a light and a camera gets inserted through the rectum into the colon to look for irregularities.
-Not only does this procedure screen for cancer, but it can also remove pre-cancerous polyps (growths), making it preventive against cancer too.
-Before a colonoscopy, the person getting screened needs to prepare by fasting for some time and drinking bowel preparation fluids or taking oral medication to clean out the colon.
+In this procedure, a tube with a light and a camera is inserted through the rectum into the colon to look for irregularities.
+With this procedure, your doctor can screen for cancer and find and remove precancerous polyps (growths), making it the only colorectal cancer screening type that is preventive.
+Before a colonoscopy, you would need to prepare by fasting for some time and drinking bowel preparation fluids or taking oral medication to clean out your colon.
+You are typically sedated during the procedure.

 Note: If you take any of the other tests and get abnormal results, you must get a colonoscopy too.